gabehf/music-importer/README.md

 ## Quirks

-- only works for .flac, .mp3, and .m4a
+- only works for .flac and .mp3
 - not configurable at all, other than dirs